Bill C-46: Changes to Impaired Driving Convictions

 Section 36(2) Prior to Bill C-46

 Prior to Bill C-46, section 36(2) of the IRPA dictated that an impaired driving conviction constituted inadmissibility under “ordinary criminality”.
-For permanent residents, this meant that their status would not have been affected by an impaired driving offence conviction in Canada unless there was a sentence of imprisonment for six months or more.
+For permanent residents, this meant that their status would have been unaffected by an impaired driving offence conviction in Canada unless there was a sentence of imprisonment for six months or more.
 Impaired driving convictions outside of Canada would not have impacted permanent residency status.

 Under section 36(3)(c) of the IRPA, temporary residents with impaired driving convictions were automatically considered for deemed rehabilitation after 10 years from the conviction.